Visitors use their own smartphone (BYOD).

 Only 1-2% of museum visitors download museum audio guide apps.

-That's why Nubart is a digital audio guide (a browser-based web application), also a physical card, but not an app.
+That's why Nubart is a digital audio guide (a browser-based web application or PWA), also a physical card, but not an app.

 On-site PDF-reader?
 Panoramic images?
 Live video-streaming?
 Image-sliders?